-Lending Club online lender is an online lending company and credit marketplace for investors.
+Lending Club online lender is a lending company and credit marketplace for investors.
 They offer term loans.
 We look at the specifics and drill down into the details in this Lending Club review.

 Lending Club is located online here: https://www.lendingclub.com/.
 Their physical address is:

 You can call them at: (888) 596-3157.
 And their contact page is here: https://www.lendingclub.com/company/contact-us?first=true.
 You can also email them via their contact form, here: https://help.lendingclub.com/hc/en-us/requests/new?ticket_form_id=134447.
 They have been in business since 2007.

 Lending Club works as a kind of credit marketplace.
 Investors can place as little as an initial deposit of one cent into an account and then they get to invest in a variety of loans.
 The rate of return for investors historically has averaged between 4.95% and 7.10%.

 You can get business loans from $5,000 all the way up to $500,000.
 So their loan terms range from one to five years.
 Your company’s annual revenue has to be $50,000 or more.
 Also, your company has to be in business for 12 months or more.
 And you must own at least 20% of the business.